jvlahos/coding-standards/README.md

 <a name="css-comments"></a>
 ## Comments

-Well commented code is extremely important.
-Take time to describe components, how they work, their limitations, and the way they are constructed.
+Comment your code to describe components, how they work, their limitations, and the way they are constructed.

 * Place comments on a new line above subject.
-* Make liberal use of comments to break CSS code into discrete sections.
+* Use comments to break code into discrete sections.
-* Comment style should be simple and consistent within a single code base.
+* Use a simple, consistent comment style.

 **Example:**